How do they name wildfires? Where "Park Fire," "Nixon Fire" and others come from

 Who decides on the names of wildfires?

-This convention has led to some memorable – if slightly inappropriate for the seriousness of the incident – names, like the 2014 Butts Fire near Lake Berryessa that was named after Butts Canyon Road.
+This convention has led to some memorable names, such as the 2014 Butts Fire near Lake Berryessa that was named after Butts Canyon Road.
 Two people were killed in that incident.

 As seen on Cal Fire's list of currently active incidents, sometimes several fires are grouped together as a "complex" incident.

 The 2024 SQF Lightning Complex Fire burning in Tulare County is made up of three smaller fires: the Borel, Trout and Long incidents.
-These kinds of incidents were caused by lightning strikes part of one weather system that led to several fire starts over an area.
+These kinds of incidents were caused by lightning strikes that led to several fire starts over a large area.

 Notably, the largest wildfire in recorded California history was a lightning-caused incident: 2020's August Complex Fire that burned parts of Glenn, Lake, Mendocino, Tehama, Trinity and Shasta counties.
 That wildfire, which saw several fires merge, totaled 1,032,648 acres burned.